 - However the fixed allocation portfolios are not available through the nutmeg pension

 What are Nutmeg’s fees?

 Nutmeg's fees depend on the amount of your overall investment as shown below.
-Nutmeg have only just reduced their fees to those stated below in an attempt to undercut their competition.
+Nutmeg reduced their fees in early 2017 to those stated below in an attempt to undercut their competition.